TheCHead/nikku-no-gemu/content/posts/projects/godotstudy0.md

 	player.apply_upgrade(upgrade)
 ```

 The final step is to apply the upgrade effect in the `player.gd` script.
 There's little grace in how I do it, but I decided to not overcomplicate things.
-A simple switch statement (`match` in Godot) will do.
+A simple switch statement (`match` keyword in Godot) will do.

 ```py
 func apply_upgrade(upgrade:Upgrade):